-Happy day after Christmas, Kwanzaa, Boxing Day, and whatever else happens today.
-Here are the rest of the holiday decoration photos I took a few nights ago around town (here’s part 1).
-Click on the thumbnails below to see them larger, and I hope everyone has had a great holiday.
+As promised yesterday, here are the rest of the holiday lights images I took around town.
+Click on the thumbnails below to see them.
+I hope everyone who celebrated Christmas had a wonderful holiday.

 I hope everyone is having a wonderful holiday, just a happy Thursday, or whatever makes you merry.
 It’s funny — I hadn’t realized until I went to do this post that this is the same house on Summerview Dr. I posted for Christmas last year.
 They have a great house.

 I had planned on burning off the rest of the Christmas lights photos I had taken, but there were more than I realized, so expect part two tomorrow.
 Click on the thumbnails below to see the first batch:

 Happy holidays to everyone, whatever you may celebrate this time of year.
 And to celebrate the eve of that Christmas thang, here’s a penguin.
 Because yes.

 He was actually part of a set of three that spelled out “JOY” in someone’s yard on Wildflower Dr., but I didn’t get a good shot of the group, so here’s the “Y” dude, instead.
 I thought he was holding french fries at first.

 Someone around town is definitely on Santa’s naughty list.
 I went by this house on Regis St., right by where it intersects with Gardner St., yesterday.
 In case you can’t read it, I’ve included a closeup at right, plus here is the text:

 Please return our O of U grill cover.
 It is my husband’s Christmas present!